vadymshturkhal/shturkhal-gauss-rabbit-algorithm/README.md

 * Linearization delay;
 * C-based version;
 * Linearization instead of backtracking for finding an arbitrary solution;
-* Dijkstra vs Linearization in an arbitrary non-negatiwe weights graph;
+* Dijkstra vs Linearization in an arbitrary non-negative weights graph;
 * Linearization for Frobenius function;